 Because of the Company's flexibility and ability to commit quickly to mortgage applications and because the mortgage investments considered by the Company typically do not meet the criteria of institutional lenders and have a higher risk than institutional loans, such loans will earn a higher rate of return than those of institutional lenders.
-The Company expects to minimize risk by following the investment criteria described later in subparagraph 2.2(c).
+The Company expects to minimize risk by following the investment criteria described later in Item 2.2(c).

-The Company's investments will primarily consist of first mortgage loans advanced for the development of land, residential, commercial and industrial properties.
+The Company's investments will primarily consist of second mortgage loans advanced for the development of land, residential, commercial and industrial properties.
 Additional remuneration is sometimes realized through bonus payments and/or profit participation.
-The Company may also provide second mortgage financing on a select basis which will not exceed 15% of the Company's paid-up capital provided that the total of the 1st mortgage and the Company's 2nd mortgage meet all the loan criteria of the Company and the total of the two loans would be a loan the Company would otherwise fund as a 1st mortgage.
-All mortgage loans funded and held by the Company shall meet the investment criteria set out in subparagraph 2.2(c) herein.
+The Company will also provide first mortgage financing on a select basis.
+All mortgage loans funded and held by the Company shall meet the investment criteria set out in Item 2.2(c) herein.